 Appellate

 Appellate is the process followed after the assessment are presented and the citizen is aggrieved by the fixation or the charging of the water and/or sewerage charge.
 The appeal process is initiated with a simple appeal letter or through grievance redressal application.
+Fig 19.

 Fig. 19 Taxonomy of Appellate